Making a blog website with SvelteKit

 }

-As all blog posts are placed in articles folder, and only there, and only in .md format, the get
+As all blog posts are placed in articles folder, and only there, and only in .md format, the load

 function for fetching blogs metadata is much simpler.
 Steps: